jprakash2080/blog-post/README.md

   ```
   ## Usage

   You can use the provided SQL schema to create the MyBlog database and its tables.
-The database and tables are designed for managing blog posts and user authentication in your application.
+The database and tables are designed for managing blog posts and user authentication in application.

   To create the `myblog` database, use the following SQL command: